Jonah Heim Preview, Player Props: Rangers vs. Astros

-The Texas Rangers and Jonah Heim (.333 slugging percentage over his past 10 games, including one homer), battle starting pitcher J.P.
-France and the Houston Astros at Globe Life Field, Monday at 4:05 PM ET.
+The Texas Rangers and Jonah Heim (.361 slugging percentage over his past 10 games, including one homer), take on starting pitcher Framber Valdez and the Houston Astros at Globe Life Field, Tuesday at 8:05 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-4 with two doubles) against the Twins.
+He had a one-hit performance in his last game (1-for-4) against the Astros.

 Jonah Heim Game Info & Props vs. the Astros